pmajka/blockface_photography_scripts/README.md

 Installation
 ------------

-  * Install dependencies and clone the repository from github
+  * Install dependencies and clone the repository from the GitHub

 ````
 sudo apt-get install gphoto2 geeqie && \